AhmedSeemalK/Enterprise-Inference/ida/README.md

    For an inference model deployment cluster in Kubernetes (K8s), the control plane nodes should have sufficient resources to handle the management and orchestration of the cluster.
 It's recommended to have at least 8 vCPUs and 32 GB of RAM per control plane node.
    For larger clusters or clusters with high workloads, you may need to increase the resources further.

-   ##### Worker Node Sizing
+   ##### Workload Node Sizing
-   The worker node sizing will depend on the specific requirements of the inference models and the workloads they need to handle.
+   The workload node sizing will depend on the specific requirements of the inference models and the workloads they need to handle.
 Here are some recommendations:

    ##### CPU-based Workloads
-   For CPU-based inference workloads, the worker nodes should have a sufficient number of vCPUs based on the number of models and the expected concurrency.
+   For CPU-based inference workloads, the workload nodes should have a sufficient number of vCPUs based on the number of models and the expected concurrency.
 A general guideline is to allocate 32 vCPUs per model instance, depending on the model complexity and resource requirements.

    ##### GPU-based Workloads (Intel Gaudi)
-   For GPU-based inference workloads using Intel Gaudi GPUs, the worker nodes should be equipped with the appropriate number of Gaudi GPUs based on the number of models and the expected concurrency.
+   For GPU-based inference workloads using Intel Gaudi GPUs, the workload nodes should be equipped with the appropriate number of Gaudi GPUs based on the number of models and the expected concurrency.
    Each Gaudi GPU can handle multiple model instances, depending on the model size and resource requirements.

-   Additionally, the worker nodes should have sufficient RAM and storage capacity to accommodate the inference models and any associated data.
+   Additionally, the workload nodes should have sufficient RAM and storage capacity to accommodate the inference models and any associated data.

    ##### Infrastructure Node Sizing